Table of Contents

 2. Is GST applicable to all cement products in India?

-Yes, GST applies to all cement products in India, with a standard rate of 28% for most types of cement, including Portland, slag, and aluminous cement.
+ST applies to all cement products in India, with the standard rate now reduced to 18% for most types, including Portland, slag, and aluminous cement.

 3. Who is liable to pay GST on cement?